broxeph/djangalex/README.md

 # Huh?
 If you're reading this, you're reading the README.md.
-# To do
+# To do: home
-- Setup Bootstrap for home
+- Setup Bootstrap
-- Add WineApp wine recommendations
-- Improve WineApp responsive text sizing
+- Improve responsive text sizing
+# To do: WineApp
-- Add user-input quotes
+- Add wine recommendations
 - Ensure non-duplicate user emails
 - Write more unit tests!
-- Add alexball.name link to footer